-- (1) Estimate the conversion factor directly from the truncated Greenlandic dataset (note that this will be the sum of the 'meat', the 'blubber' and the 'ventral grooves') in tonnes adjusted by 0.98 to account for struck-and-lost animals. - (2) Compare this with the values obtained from the Bando and Fujise (2009) equations for 'meat' and 'blubber' (noting that their category 'blubber' includes 'ventral grooves') using the corrected average Greenlandic length (testing the sensitivity of the correction factor by using 5%, 7.5% and 10%) and then adjusting the total edible products in tonnes by 0.97 to account for struck-and-lost animals (see Item 4.1.2.5).
+- (1) Estimate the conversion factor directly from the truncated Greenlandic dataset (note that this will be the sum of the 'meat', the 'blubber' and the 'ventral grooves') in tonnes adjusted by 0.98 to account for struck-and-lost animals. - (2) Compare this with the values obtained from the Bando and Fujise (2009) equations for 'meat' and 'blubber' (noting that their category 'blubber' includes 'ventral grooves') using the corrected average Greenlandic length (testing the sensitivity of the correction factor by using 5%, 7.5% and 10%) and then adjusting the total edible products in tonnes by 0.98 to account for struck-and-lost animals.